“Baby new season Jersey Royals, served warm and buttered are exquisite draped in crème fraîche and dolloped with caviar.”

 A bit of history

-Why? well, first a bit of background.
 Jersey’s soil is light and well-drained, and seaweed (known as vraic) collected from the beaches during the autumn storms used to be used as a fertiliser – a tradition dating back to the twelfth century.
-It is still practised today, but is now mechanised.
+It is still practised today, but the process is now mechanised.
 About 2,000 tonnes of vraic is spread every year.

-Now they are cultivated by about fifty farmers wherever the soil presents itself.
+Now Jersey Royals are cultivated by about fifty farmers on the island wherever the soil presents itself.
 Some of the coastal fields (côtils) are so steep they have to be hand ploughed using a winch cable.
 There are three sizes, ware, small ware, and mids (the smallest).

 The Jersey Royal has designation of origin protection from the EU in the same way that Stilton cheese and Scotch whisky does.
-Most (99%) are exported to the UK as mainland Europeans prefer even waxier potatoes.
+Most (99%) are exported to the UK because mainland Europeans prefer even waxier potatoes.
+Nothing to fear from Brexit then.

 La Bonnotte potatoes